iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 affected by such factors as the total number of cartoons drawn each year and especially by the impact of presidential elections.

-{% figure caption: "Percentage of Herblock cartoons depicting Democrats, Republicans, and the generic character 'Administration' averaged by presidential administration, 1946--1976. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Data available at <https://github.com/apl4d/crdh>." %}
+{% figure caption: "Figure 5.
+Percentage of Herblock cartoons depicting Democrats, Republicans, and the generic character 'Administration' averaged by presidential administration, 1946--1976. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Data available at <https://github.com/apl4d/crdh>." %}
 ![Line graph showing how the percentage of Herblock cartoons depicting Democrats,Republicans, and the generic character “Administration”changed during different presidential administrations from nineteen forty-six to nineteen seventy-six."](/assets/img/v01/appleford/figure5.png)
 {% endfigure %}